The 2020 Rice baseball is off to a tough start, making the Owls weekend road trip to UC Irvine an important series. Here’s how both teams stack up.

 Left fielder Jake Palmer is UC Irvine’s top bat and leadoff man.
 After hitting .307 last season the junior picked right up where he left off, hitting .389.
 And that’s after an uncharacteristic 0-3 night in the midweek drubbing by San Diego.
 First baseman Damla and right fielder Nathan Church have been consistent this season.

 Center fielder Mike Peabody, who finished second to palmer in on base percentage last season, has gotten off to a slow start.
 He hit cleanup last time out.
-Don’t let his .142 batting average fool you.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Don’t let his .142 batting average fool you.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.